 Please note: due to physical space capacities, there is a limit to the number of reserved spots for families and guests at each Orientation date.
 Seats are available on a first-come, first-served basis according to when payment is received.

-Spring Admit FTIC (First Time in College) Orientation dates can be found here.
+Summer and Fall 2026 Admit FTIC (First Time in College) Orientation dates can be found here.

-Spring Admit Transfer Orientation dates can be found here.
+Summer and Fall 2026 Admit Transfer Orientation dates can be found here.

 Acceptable forms of payment are checks, money orders, and most major credit cards.
 Students can review their account and make an online credit card or e-check payment via our secure website, my.ucf.edu.